aidancrowther/COMP3004-Scrummy/Documentation/MeetingNotes.md

 ### Tuesday 30<sup>th</sup>

-Taken By: David N Zilio
+Taken By:

-Schedule:
+Agenda:

-1. Do we need to test "all funcitons" including helper funcitons?
+1. Do we need to test "all functions" including helper functions?
-2. The View Abstract class doesn't exist and
+2. The View Abstract class doesn't exist
 3. Why the "this.getScrummy()" in Controller?
 4. enableHumanPlayer???
 5. TODOs in controller